snoorghorbani/nfccard-test/README.md

 **Primary Issue**: Monolithic architecture disguised as modular system
 **Recommendation**: Major refactoring required before adding new features

+## 🔧 Maintainability & Extendability Summary

+This VCard project suffers from severe maintainability and extendability issues stemming from its monolithic architecture disguised as a modular system.
+The codebase exhibits classic anti-patterns including a 3,648-line god-class BusinessController that handles everything from CRUD operations to payment processing, a 3,488-line Utility model that violates single responsibility principles, and a 510-line routes file with inconsistent naming conventions and no logical grouping.
+The fake modularity (only 1 module despite having modular packages) creates a false sense of organization while all business logic remains tightly coupled in the main application directory.
+Adding new features requires modifying multiple large files, risking system-wide breakage, while the absence of a proper service layer, repository pattern, or comprehensive testing makes even simple changes dangerous.
+The scattered permission checks, mixed naming conventions (camelCase vs snake_case), and direct database access in controllers create a maintenance nightmare where onboarding new developers is difficult and extending functionality becomes exponentially more complex over time.
+Without immediate architectural refactoring, this codebase will become increasingly unstable and expensive to maintain, ultimately requiring a complete rewrite rather than incremental improvements.

 ---

 ## 🏗️ Architecture Overview